 For the purpose of the test, the penetrations were referenced as specimen 1, 2, 3 and 4.
+Two (2) specimens are the subject of this report (Specimens 1 and 3).
 Documents containing a complete description of each specimen were supplied by the sponsor and are retained on file.